Drawing Tablets

 BUY IT ON WACOM.COM

-A no-frills budget tablet.
+Updated in 2023, this is a no-frills budget tablet.
 The bare essentials of what you need to draw on a computer.
-I recommend the Medium size tablet.
+I recommend the Medium size version.

 Aaron’s Rating: